KiloSierraCharlie/BlueTrack/README.md

 ## BlueTrack ##
 BlueTrack is a bluetooth based tracking system.
-It does not require actively participating users to have their bluetooth in a discoverable state, although it does require some prior-setup from them.
+It does not require actively participating users to have their bluetooth in a discover-able state, although it does require some prior-setup from them.

 ----------